llvm/circt/docs/Charter.md

-[Calyx](https://capra.cs.cornell.edu/calyx) is a new intermediate language that combines a software-like control language with a hardware-like structural langauge.
+[Calyx](https://capra.cs.cornell.edu/calyx) is a new intermediate language that combines a software-like control language with a hardware-like structural language.
 This intermediate level of representation allows Calyx to optimize structural programs using control flow information.
 Calyx currently serves as the compilation target for [Dahlia](https://capra.cs.cornell.edu/dahlia) and several other domain-specific architectures (systolic array, number